berkimbayev/kinnow/README.md

 #
 ### LED Display

-The ergonomic theater design should be accompanied by the most advanced technology to date – a leading-edge LED display.
-This kind of displays are already made by Samsung.⠀It's called Onyx.
+The ergonomic theater design should be accompanied by the most advanced technology to date – a leading-edge LED display. `(No more projection systems.)` This kind of display is already made by Samsung.
+It's called Onyx.
 Integrated with an exclusive JBL Sculpted Surround sound by Harman, Samsung Onyx technology brings an unparalleled movie theater experience:
 ⠀
 1. Captivating 4K image quality.
 2. Incredible brightness, unaffected by ambient light.
-3. Brilliant HDR picture refinement and detailed  3D content.
+3. Brilliant HDR picture refinement and detailed 3D.
-4. Accurate color representation, pure whites, and deep blacks.
+4. Accurate color representation, pure whites and deep blacks.

 To learn more about Samsung Onyx, just check out this [Website](https://displaysolutions.samsung.com/led-signage/onyx/) or a [YouTube Video](https://youtu.be/ZcaCANnihMw/).